[note: this post has been updated to reflect a terminology change on the Sussex Canvas VLE, to align it to Sussex terminology]

-When a teacher creates a new page in a Canvas course they have the option of allowing all the students on the course to edit the page.
+When a teacher creates a new page in a Canvas module they have the option of allowing all the students on the module to edit the page.
 The Rich Content Editor offers many options for creating pages with text, images, links, video etc.

 If you have been using a class wiki this could be a good alternative, as the ‘view page history’ button allows you to see who has made changes when, and restore a previous version if necessary.

-A course page that students can edit could also be used for students to sign up to activities such as individual presentations (self sign-up groups would be better for group presentations).
+A module page that students can edit could also be used for students to sign up to activities such as individual presentations (self sign-up groups would be better for group presentations).

 In groups, students can create and edit their own pages for members of the group.
 These can also be viewed and edited by the tutor, so groups could get feedback on the pages they are creating.
 Here is an example of a page showing some of the content that students could collect, curate and create together.

 In addition to collaborative pages, Canvas offers options to work together on documents using Office 365 to create Word, Excel or PowerPoint files.
 Alternatively, a Google Docs Collaboration will create a new doc (like a word doc).
 As both Office 365 and Google Drive allow you to share access to files with a link, you could also collaborate on OneNote notebooks, Google sheets, slides and forms by sharing links in a group.